theninthsky/client-side-rendering/README.md

 ![Connection Establishment](images/connection-establishment.png)

 These times vary greatly from serveral milliseconds to hundreds of milliseconds.
+And to make things even worse, browsers keep the DNS cache only for about a minute, and so this process repeats very frequently.

-The only reasonable way to solve these issues is by caching pages in the browser (for example, by setting a `Max-Age` higher than `0`).
+The only reasonable way to rise above these issues is by caching pages in the browser (for example, by setting a `Max-Age` value higher than `0`).

 But here is the problem with SSR: by doing so, users will potentailly see outdated content, since the data is inlined in the document.
 <br>
-The lack of seperation between the app (also called `app shell`) and its data prevents us from using the browser's cache without risking the freshness of the data.
+The lack of seperation between the app (also called the "app shell") and its data prevents us from using the browser's cache without risking the freshness of the data.

-However, in CSR apps we have complete seperation of the two, making it more than possible to cache only the app shell while still getting fresh data on every visit (just like native apps do).
+However, in CSR apps we have complete seperation of the two, making it more than possible to cache only the app shell while still getting fresh data on every visit (just like in native apps).

 ### The SWR Approach